 How To Whiten Nails At Home – 5 Easy Ways

-Yellowing of nails is both common and unavoidable with regular nail polish use.
+Nail discoloration is both common and unavoidable with regular nail polish use.
 It is especially common when you use dark hues like reds, purples, blues, and black.
-If you can’t break up with your polish, we recommend you to get into the habit of prepping your nails by using a base coat every time you paint your nails.
+If you can’t break up with your polish, we recommend you get into the habit of practicing mindful nail care.
+Always start your nail beauty process by prepping your nails with a base coat every time you paint them.
 A good base coat creates a stain-proof barrier between your nails and the polish.

 But, if the deed’s done and you skipped the prep in a rush, don’t worry because we’ve got you covered.
 Given below are five effective techniques to whiten your nails.
 Most of these ingredients may probably be lying around your house already!

 According to nail experts, mixing lemon juice and baking soda creates a powerful cleansing paste for your nails.
 It works instantly to whiten and brighten dull, discolored nails.

 What You Need

 Step 1: Squeeze half of a lemon into a plastic bowl.

 Step 2: Mix in the baking soda until you get an abrasive, paste-like texture.

 Step 3: Apply the paste to your nails and let it sit for 10 minutes.

 Step 4: Use an old toothbrush to scrub your nails with the paste.

 Step 5: Rinse your hands with mild soap and water.